In the face of the hurricane, Delta operated an incredible flight on the New York - San Juan route

 As Hurricane Irma drew closer to Puerto Rico, Delta operated one last flight to evacuate several hundred people from San Juan, just before the airport closed.

 There were other airlines flying to San Juan, but they were unable to land because of the very strong wind.

-Flight DL432 (New York - San Juan) took off at 08: 39 from New York and landed at 11: 58, local time.
-In less than an hour, the aircraft returned on the San Juan - New York route under DL302.
+Flight DL432 (New York - San Juan) took off at 08:39 from New York and landed at 11:58 local time.
+In less than an hour, the aircraft returned to flight on the route San Juan - New York under the code DL302.